Bottega Veneta creative director Daniel Lee leaving post - KTVZ

 Bottega Veneta creative director Daniel Lee leaving post

-Bottega Veneta did not give a reason for the surprise departure of the 35-year-old Lee, a British designer who joined the Italian fashion house in July 2018.
+Bottega Veneta did not give a reason for the surprise departure of the 35-year-old British designer, who joined the Italian fashion house in July 2018.
 The company, which revealed the news Wednesday, said a new creative organization would be announced soon.

 The fashion house’s CEO, Leo Rongone, credited Lee’s creative vision with helping the brand grow over the last three years.